 SVR4 Error: 28: No space left on device

-Your first reflex ist to check the amount of free shared memory, but the system had ample of it free.
-My first reflex after seeing an unlimited ZFS ARC was that we simply run out of memory and that the customer should limit that at first.
-However then i remembered there is a second resource that creates this errormessage as well.
+Your first reflex is to check the amount of free shared memory, but the system had ample of it free.
+My first reflex after seeing an unlimited ZFS ARC was that we simply ran out of memory and that the customer should limit that first.
+However then I remembered there is a second resource that creates this error message as well.
 It’s the number of shared memory IDs.
 You have to check them as well.
 Per default they are limited to 128.

 $ prctl -n project.max-shm-ids -i process $$